lmb-freiburg/ovqa/README.md

 # request the missing videos from the author's (see homepage)
 # and copy them to data/activitynet/videos
 # now the folder should contain 4926 videos.
+ls data/activitynet/videos | wc -l

 # run the frame extraction again, to extract the frames for the missing videos.
-python -m ovqa.cli.extract_activitynet_frames --num_workers 4
+python -m ovqa.cli.extract_activitynet_frames --num_workers 4 --reload

-# TBD copy required frames, and delete frames that are not needed
+# copy required frames
+python -m ovqa.cli.copy_activitynet_frames

+# uncropped_frames/ now holds all frames necessary to run ActivityNet-oVQA.
+# the dirs videos/ and uncropped_frames_all/ can now safely deleted

-# # TBD frames as tar
+ # TBD frames as tar
 # mkdir -p frames_uncropped
 # cd frames_uncropped
 # tar -xf middleframes_val.tar